gregorwolf/SAP-NPM-API-collection/apis/datasphere-cli/README.md

 Options:
-  -v, --version           output the current version -H, --host <host>       specifies the urlspecifies the url host where the tenant is hosted where the tenant is hosted -h, --help              display help for command
+  -v, --version           output the current version -H, --host <host>       specifies the url host where the tenant is hosted where the tenant is hosted -h, --help              display help for command

 Commands: